-The processing of personal data, such as the name, address, e-mail address, or telephone number of a visitor shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to Croatia2go / PRO-AND d.o.o..
-By means of this data protection declaration, our website would like to inform the general public of the nature, scope, and purpose of the personal data we collect, use and process.
-Furthermore, visitors are informed, by means of this data protection declaration, of the rights to which they are entitled.
+The processing of personal data, such as the name, address, e-mail address, or telephone number of a visitor, shall always be in line with the General Data Protection Regulation (GDPR), and following the country-specific data protection regulations applicable to Croatia2go / PRO-AND d.o.o..
+Using this data protection declaration, our website would like to inform the general public of the nature, scope, and purpose of the personal data we collect, use, and process.
+Furthermore, visitors are informed, through this data protection declaration, of the rights to which they are entitled.

 The data protection declaration of Croatia2go / PRO-AND d.o.o. is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
 Our data protection declaration should be legible and understandable for the general public, as well as our customers and business partners.
 To ensure this, we would like to first explain the terminology used.

 In this data protection declaration, we use, inter alia, the following terms:

 Personal data means any information relating to an identified or identifiable natural person (“visitor”).
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an on-line identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 Visitor is any identified or identifiable natural person whose personal data is processed by the controller responsible for the processing.

 Processing is any operation or set of operations that is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.